Search

 Combination BS in Business Administration with an Emphasis in Accounting/MS in Finance Requirements

-The BS in business administration with an emphasis in accounting/MS in finance degree combination requires that all university-wide undergraduate degree requirements for general education and also the accounting major must be met.
+The BS in business administration with an emphasis in accounting/MS in finance degree combination requires that all university-wide undergraduate degree requirements for general education and the accounting major must be met.
 Students may receive the BS in business administration with an emphasis in accounting degree after completing all the undergraduate requirements for the degree and before completing the graduate requirements for the MS in finance degree.
 For the BS in business administration with an emphasis in accounting, they should have a total of 120 credit hours, completed all general education requirements, completed all of the required undergraduate courses for the major in accounting, and completed the four transition courses in the set of core requirements.
 Students may then continue completing the requirements for the MS in finance degree.

 Undergraduate Requisite Courses